Furman Humanities Center

 The Furman Humanities Center (FHC) connects faculty, students, staff and community partners to foster innovative teaching, learning, research and community engagement.

 The Furman Humanities Center offers a variety of programs to support innovative faculty scholarship.
-Click here to learn more information about applying for research funding, grants, and fellowships.
-Have a question?
-Email us at firstname.lastname@example.org or ask a faculty member on our advisory board by clicking here.
+Our resources page has information about applying for research funding, grants, and fellowships.

 The Furman Humanities Center supports student innovation in support of The Furman Advantage through Student Research Fellowships.